benwhalley/mixr/docs/03-random-effects.md

 4. Fit a random intercepts model to the data, allowing for variation between subjects.
+Include fixed effects for `attitude` and `gender`:

 <div class='solution'><button class='solution-button'>Show me that model</button>